rutu-sh/bootstrapping-with-kubernetes/src/chapter-3/kube-system/etcd.md

 # etcd

-This component is the distributed key-value store used by Kubernetes to store all cluster data.
+This component is the distributed key-value store used by Kubernetes to store all cluster data. [etcd](https://etcd.io/) is a consistent and highly-available key-value store used as Kubernetes' backing store for all cluster data.

 Run the following command to check the status of the etcd cluster: